-1959: Lloyd Price achieved his second #1 on Billboard’s R&B chart and his first and only #1 on the Billboard Hot 100 pop chart with “Stagger Lee.”
+1959: Lloyd Price achieved his second #1 on Billboard’s R&B chart and his only #1 on the Billboard Hot 100 pop chart with “Stagger Lee.”
 Price’s recording was an updated version of the song “Stack O’ Lee Blues,” first published in 1911, and the earliest known version, titled “Stack-a-Lee,” dates back to 1897.

 1964: The Beatles made their American television debut before 73 million people on The Ed Sullivan Show.

 1970: The Doors’ fifth studio album, Morrison Hotel, was released.
 Following the use of brass and string arrangements on their previous LP, The Soft Parade, the new album was a return to their original blues rock style.

 1970: Frank Zappa released his ninth studio album and sixth with The Mothers of Invention, Burnt Weeny Sandwich.

 1971: Singer-songwriter Carly Simon released her eponymous debut album.